 Perhaps the only area where the Pi6 claim a clear advantage over the Pi8 is with battery life.

-The Pi8 offers six-and-a-half hours out of the earbuds themselves with ANC switched on, plus an extra 13.5 hours from the case, for a total of 20 hours.
+The Pi8 offers six-and-a-half hours from the earbuds themselves with ANC switched on, plus an extra 13.5 hours from the case, for a total of 20 hours.
 From the Pi6, however, there are up to eight in the earbuds and an additional 16 hours in the case, making for 24 hours in total – about what we would expect for premium wireless earbuds.

-We doubt the battery in the Pi8 is inferior; their extra features and more sophisticated ANC system simply likely take more of a toll on their juicepack.
+We doubt the battery in the Pi8 is inferior; their extra features and more sophisticated ANC system likely take more of a toll on their juicepack.
 Still, for earbuds that cost as much as they do, falling short of the 24-hour average in the premium market is a shame.

 The two models' charging times are identical at two hours, and both can offer two hours of playback from just a 15-minute 'quick' charge.
 If you want to use wireless charging, though, you’ll need the Pi8 – it’s tethered cable charging only on the Pi6.